c-eee-devops/docker-zimbra-9.0.0-c-eee/README.md

   ```
 ### Step 2 - Create a Volume for the Zimbra Container

-The zimbra container installs a minimalistic Ubuntu 20.04 LTS and Zimbra onto a docker volume.
+The Zimbra container installs a minimalistic Ubuntu 20.04 LTS and Zimbra onto a docker volume.
 You can create a named volume using the following command:

 ```bash
 docker volume create zimbra-data